Borek78/how-to-create-pandita/_includes/audiobook/4-nc-condition-how-to-make-an-audiobook.md

 [the text above was copied from the british version of Terms of Service but the same condition can be found in the Czech version]<br><br>

-Presently every YouTube channel owner can decide if his/her channel is monetized.
-And there are many YouTube channels without any ads on YouTube.
-That means that any NC licensed content can be used on these YouTube channels.<br><br>
+Presently (August, 2021) YouTube does not display ads on these Buddhist YouTube channels in the Czech Republic: [PANDITA CZ](https://www.youtube.com/channel/UC1IIp3Yo_PaJPsEU9BUk1ew), [BuddhaSasana](https://www.youtube.com/channel/UCp4wUT7j5OQ7XCUHfs6rUcA) and [Ajahn Brahm česky](https://www.youtube.com/channel/UCUr-lRBB59mFLyKFhAAbXbg).<br><br>

-But in the future, YouTube may starting displaying ads on all YouTube channels.
+I have also not noticed any ads on many of the YouTube channels abroad.
+But in the future, YouTube may start to display ads on all channels.
 As result, it may not be possible to use NC licensed content on YouTube anymore.<br><br>

 <div class="underline">My conclusion</div>
-As a YouTube channel owner I would be happy to upload any NC licensed Buddhist content on my channel.
-But as a creator of Buddhist content I would rather avoid working with NC licensed content because I may not be able to use it on my YouTube channel in the future.
+As a YouTube channel owner, I would be happy to upload any NC licensed Buddhist content on my channel.
+But as a creator of Buddhist content, I would rather avoid working with NC licensed content.
+In the future, it may not be possible to use it YouTube.